top of page

 What Is Mohs Surgery?

 The procedure is done in stages, all in one visit, while the patient waits between each stage.
-After removing a layer of tissue, Dr. Glass examines it under a microscope in an on-site lab.
-If any cancer cells remain, the surgeon knows the exact area where they are and removes another layer of tissue from that precise location, while sparing as much healthy tissue as possible.
-The doctor repeats this process until no cancer cells remain.
+After removing a layer of tissue, Dr. Glass examines it under a microscope in an on-site lab (this process can take around 1 hour).
+If any cancer cells remain, she knows the exact area where they are and removes another layer of tissue from that precise location, while sparing as much healthy tissue as possible.
+She repeats this process until no cancer cells remain.
+Once all the cancer is cleared, the wound defect will be sutured and closed to give the best cosmetic outcome.

 What Is Happening While You Wait? ...